-As the name itself reveals, après ski is a concept born and bred in France before spreading to alpine hubs across the globe.
-There’s no denying après ski is a huge part of a ski holiday’s allure – heading to the mountains for a week of freedom from work, flying down the slopes with your mates and dancing on tabletops to thumping Euro-pop like no-ones watching in the piste-side bars.
-Europe is home to some of the best après ski in the world!
+As the name itself reveals, après ski is a concept born and bred amongst French ski resorts before spreading to alpine hubs across the globe.
+There’s no denying après ski is a huge part of a ski holiday’s allure – heading to the mountains for a week of freedom from work, flying down the slopes with your mates, and dancing on tabletops to thumping Euro-pop like no one’s watching in the piste-side bars.
+Alps ski destinations are home to some of the best après ski in the world!

 The Tirolean resort, Ischgl, has been coined the Ibiza of the Alps and takes partying to the next level, embracing après with unrivalled enthusiasm.
 Ischgl brings all your Austrian après stereotypes into full swing from the winter wonderland style wooden huts to oversized steins of beer, cheesy singalongs and waiters with huge trays of beers and shots meandering through the crowds.
 Ischgl has built a reputation for having top global superstars perform at the start and end of its winter season.

 Not as cheap as other Austrian ski resorts, yet the prices are still a long way off the mega-resorts in France.
 The perfect choice for a stag or hen do!

 The slope-side hut Paznauner Taja is your first port of call after a long day on the slopes to get you in the party mood.
 If your group is into table-top dancing and an abundance of shots, check out Schatzi, Kitzloch, Kuhstall, Niki’s Stadl and Pacha.
 Be sure to mark your calendars for the season-closing ‘Top of the Mountain Concert’.